All Episodes

 Actually, it's about equal, two-thirds.

-Two-thirds of the people don't want this the tax cuts to expire, and two-thirds don't like health care.
+Two-thirds of the people don't want the tax cuts to expire, and two-thirds don't like health care.

-So that's they've got to act fast.
+So they've got to act fast.

 They got to get going before 2012 on this.

-Also, they got to get going before some of the freebies by law are implemented because the Obama strategy on this is very simple.
+Also, they got to get going before some of the freebies by law are implemented, because the Obama strategy on this is very simple.

-Remember Obama said when he heard Republicans are going to try to repeal, he said, go on, go for it.
+Remember, Obama said when he heard Republicans are going to try to repeal, he said, go on, go for it.

-What he's counting on is enough of the freebies, the perception of free health care or free this or existing coverage, pre-existing coverage.
+What he's counting on is enough of the freebies, The perception of free health care or free this or existing coverage, pre-existing coverage, as much of that gets implemented as possible.

 Then if the Republicans come along and want to repeal it, the Democrats can say they want to take away your health care.

-Just like they've always said Republicans want to take away your social security, so there's no time to lose in starting to fight for the re repeal of this.
+So there's no time to lose in starting to fight for the repeal of this.

 Larry Cudlow says it's 90% tax cuts and 10% spending.